Contents - Index

 CO2 0.025543105

-Natural_Gas can be used just like any of the built-in ideal gas substances.
-All of the functions that are available for ideal gases, e.g., CH4, are available for Natural_Gas as well, including Viscosity and Conductivity.
+Natural_Gas and Natural_Gas2 can be used just like any of the built-in ideal gas substances.
+All of the functions that are available for ideal gases, e.g., CH4, are available for Natural_Gas and Natural_Gas2 as well, including Viscosity and Conductivity.
 The viscosity of the gas mixture determined using the Wilke Approximation as described in Eq.
 9-5.2 of Reid, Prausnitz, and Sherwood.
 The thermal conductivity is determined using the Mason and Saxena modification, as described in Eq.
 10-6.2. of Reid, Prausnitz, and Sherwood.
 The heating values are determined as a mole-fraction average of the gases in the mixture.

 Fluid Property Information